Japanese submarine I-9: Pre-World War II

-Upon commissioning, I-9 was attached to the Yokosuka Naval District.
+Upon commissioning, I-9 was attached to the Yokosuka Naval District, with Commander Toyojiro Oyama in command.
+He was relieved by Commander (captain from June 1943) Akiyoshi Fuji in July 1941, who commanded the submarine for the rest of her career.
 As Japan prepared for the upcoming attack on Pearl Harbor, which would bring Japan and the United States into World War II, I-9 was assigned to the Advance Expeditionary Force in the 6th Fleet in November 1941 to serve as the flagship of Submarine Squadron 1 under the command of Rear Admiral Tsutomu Sato.

 As the Imperial Japanese Navy began to deploy for the upcoming conflict in the Pacific, I-9 departed Yokosuka, Japan, with Rear Admiral Sato and a Watanabe E9W1 (Allied reporting name "Slim") reconnaissance seaplane embarked, in company with the submarines I-15, I-17, and I-25, bound for the waters of the Hawaiian Islands to participate in Operation Z, the Pearl Harbor attack.
 While the submarines were en route, they received the message "Climb Mount Niitaka 1208" (Niitakayama nobore 1208) from the Combined Fleet on 2 December 1941, indicating that war with the Allies would commence on 8 December 1941 Japan time, which was on 7 December 1941 on the other side of the International Date Line in Hawaii.